armandoborge/armandoborge/src/blog/mongodb-fastify-plugin.md

 ---
 title: Creating a production-ready MongoDB plugin for Fastify
 date: 2025-05-22
-description: "I recently migrated a huge application API (Fastify) from FaunaDB to MongoDB, in the process I realized how a reusable MongoDB plugin with proper connection management and performance optimizations was a must to improve the development experience and reduce code complexity."
+description: 'I recently migrated a huge application API (Fastify) from FaunaDB to MongoDB, in the process I realized how a reusable MongoDB plugin with proper connection management and performance optimizations was a must to improve the development experience and reduce code complexity.'
 author: Armando Borge
 tags: ['fastify', 'mongodb', 'databases', 'nodejs']
 ---